MFA in Design

 The Rutgers MFA in design immerses students in critical inquiry and experimental making, to design for a changing world.
 Combining studio work with speculative thinking, the program focuses on interdisciplinary research to inform the creation of publications, interfaces, information, and experiences.
 Students benefit from both the program’s intimate creative community and Rutgers’ vast opportunities for research and collaboration.
 Graduates emerge with an expanded skill set in ideation, prototyping, and production, prepared for design careers that contribute to the future of the arts, sciences, humanities and technology.
 This program is ideal for designers, artists and technologists who seek to initiate their own innovative work as well as contribute to and lead collaborative project teams.

 An outstanding feature of the program is the annual lecture series that brings renowned practitioners to speak directly with students.
 The series features creative directors; graphic, interaction and industrial designers; biohackers and programmers; writers, curators, and media theorists — all reflecting the multidisciplinary nature of the design field today and into the future.
-See the Design Lecture Series speakers list.
+Take an inside look at one of our previous lecture series here

 - Identify meaningful and appropriate subjects for design investigation